 When we engage with screens, devices, keyboards…our brain is primed to move fast and consume, consume, consume.
 And this is totally ok.

 You just need to know how to reach your digital audience and arrest their attention.

-Here’s 6 things I keep in mind while writing copy for web.
+Here are 6 things I keep in mind while writing long form copy for the web.